Working as a Sonographer

 LEARN HOW TO APPLY

-The application process for ARRT certification and registration in Radiography has many detailed steps—but don't worry.
+The application process for ARRT certification and registration in Sonography has many detailed steps—but don't worry.
 We have a range of resources to guide you.
 Start by reviewing an overview of the application process and downloading our primary eligibility pathway application handbook below.

 If you have questions about eligibility, our requirements, or applying, we're here to help.
 Contact us at 651.687.0048, ext.
 8560.